35percent/11tystarter/src/posts/2020-04-23-reality-for-traders-elephant-castle-shoppping-centre.md

 layout: posts
 date: 2020-04-23
 title: The harsh reality of relocation for shopping centre traders
-subtitle: Law centre survey shows that nearly half of traders have nowhere to go
+description: Law centre survey shows that nearly half of traders have nowhere to go
 image: img/traderscomp.jpeg
 ---
 The [Southwark Law Centre](https://www.southwarklawcentre.org.uk/) (SLC) has written to Southwark Council, detailing the shortcomings of the relocation of the independent traders from the Elephant & Castle shopping centre, prior to its demolition on 31 July 2020.